Ansible

 How to Keep Your Playbooks Secure With Ansible Vault

-This blog post will dive deep into Ansible Vault as a mechanism for keeping your sensitive values and secrets secure in your playbooks and other Ansible files.
-We will explore different options for working with encrypted content and password management options.
+This blog post will explore Ansible Vault as a mechanism for keeping your sensitive values and secrets secure in your playbooks and other Ansible files.
+We will investigate different options for working with encrypted content and password management options.

-If you are new to Ansible or interested in other Ansible concepts, these Ansible tutorials on Spacelift’s blog might be handy.
+If you are new to Ansible or interested in other Ansible concepts, these Ansible tutorials on Spacelift’s blog might be helpful.

-Ansible Vault is a feature that provides a native way to handle sensitive information.
-Ansible Vault allows users to encrypt secrets and other sensitive data such as API keys, passwords, and other credentials to protect them at rest.
+Ansible Vault is an Ansible feature that provides a native way to handle sensitive information.
+It allows users to encrypt secrets and other sensitive data, such as API keys, passwords, and other credentials, to protect them at rest.
+Ansible Vault is designed to work with YAML files, but it can encrypt any type of text-based file.

-Instead of storing secrets in plaintext, Ansible Vault gives you a secure, native, and low-effort option to manage sensitive information by leveraging encryption.
-Using Ansible Vault, encrypted content can be stored in playbooks, variable files, and roles, persisted under source control, and shared without exposure risks.
+Instead of storing secrets in plaintext, Ansible Vault provides a secure, native, and low-effort option for managing sensitive information by leveraging encryption.
+Encrypted content can be stored in playbooks, variable files, and roles, persisted under source control, and shared without exposure risks.

-Ansible Vault protects your sensitive content only at rest.
-Users are responsible for not exposing decrypted content in the console or any other way.
-Check out the no_log option for tasks to hide their output if necessary.
+Ansible Vault protects sensitive content only at rest.
+Users are responsible for not exposing decrypted content in the console or in any other way.
+If necessary, check out the no_log option for tasks to hide their output.

-We must use passwords to encrypt and decrypt sensitive data with Ansible Vault.
-The passwords are used to create encrypted variables or files, decrypt, and view or edit the encrypted content.
+Passwords are required to encrypt and decrypt sensitive data with Ansible Vault.
+They are used to create encrypted variables or files, decrypt, and view or edit the encrypted content.

-As you can imagine, since you have to keep track of your vault passwords, there is a process involved around password management in any of these cases.
-You might leverage the same password for all your encrypted content for simple cases, small teams, and a few encrypted values.
-This approach simplifies your password management process since you only have to deal with a single password.
-Store and handle this password and other sensitive data in your secret management system.
+For simple cases, small teams, and a few encrypted values, you might leverage the same password for all your encrypted content.
+This approach simplifies your password management process because you only have to deal with a single password.
+You should store and handle this password and other sensitive data in your secret management system.

 You might have to create and manage more vault passwords for complex systems and different access levels for different teams and people.
 For example, you might use a different password per team, per environment, per ansible role, application, directory, or any other pattern that fits your needs.

-You can specify a dedicated vault id for every password in such cases.
-Whenever you generate newly encrypted content, you can pass the dedicated id with the flag --vault-id.
-Store this id along with the password and pass it with the password during decryption.
+In such cases, you can specify a dedicated vault ID for every password.
+Whenever you generate newly encrypted content, you can pass the dedicated ID with the flag --vault-id.
+Store this ID along with the password and pass it with the password during decryption.

-We will look into more examples of leveraging vault IDs in the next section on how to encrypt sensitive values.
+We will explore more examples of leveraging vault IDs in the section on how to encrypt sensitive values.

-As discussed previously, a simple but not really secure option would be to store passwords in a local file.
-If you decide to go that way, make sure the file has the correct permissions, store the password as a string in a single line, and don’t persist it in any code repositories.
+As discussed previously, storing passwords in a local file is a simple but not very secure option.
+If you decide to use this option, make sure the file has the correct permissions, store the password as a string in a single line, and don’t persist it in any code repositories.

-Ansible Vault can assist users with encrypting mainly two types of data, variables and files.
+Ansible Vault can help users encrypt mainly two types of data — variables and files.
 This means we can encrypt either whole files or only specific values stored in encrypted variables.

-By encrypting specific variables, our content will be decrypted on demand only when needed.
-This option allows us to mix encrypted and plaintext content according to our needs inside playbooks and roles.
-One drawback of this approach is that it works only with variables and that changing or rotating the password might be a bit cumbersome since there isn’t a command that supports this.
+Encrypting specific variables means content will be decrypted on demand only when needed.
+This option allows us to mix encrypted and plaintext content as required inside playbooks and roles.
+One drawback of this approach is that it works only with variables and that changing or rotating the password might be cumbersome because there is no command to support this.

-On the other hand, encrypting whole files allows us to encrypt other content (for example, tasks) apart from variables, and then decryption happens when the file is referenced.
-We can easily use the rekey command to change or rotate the password used for encryption on files, and in general file-level encryption is easier to use and manage.
+On the other hand, encrypting whole files allows us to encrypt other content (tasks, for example) apart from variables, with decryption happening when the file is referenced.
+We can easily use the rekey command to change or rotate the password used for file encryption.
+In general, file-level encryption is easier to use and manage.

-Let’s look at some examples next.
+Let’s look at some examples.
 We will start by encrypting a variable.

-To encrypt a string to use in a variable, you can leverage the ansible-vault encrypt_string command.
+To encrypt a string to use in an Ansible variable, you can leverage the ansible-vault encrypt_string command.
+The syntax is:

 ansible vault encrypt_this_string_please